Date Published: 22 December 2021

-At this time, as Chairman of North Kesteven District Council, I look to extend festive greetings and the gratitude and appreciation of everyone at the Council to those who continue to work through the holidays in support of our communities.
+As Chairman of North Kesteven District Council, I am pleased to extend festive greetings and the gratitude and appreciation of everyone at the Council to those who continue to work through the holidays in support of our communities.

-With all that this year has thrown at us, my first thought is to thank everyone for all that they have done – and continue to do – in keeping us safe, secure and shielded, supported, protected and well provided-for.
+On top of the challenges of 2020, with all that this latest year has continued to throw at us, my first thought is to thank everyone for all that they have done – and continue to do – in keeping us safe, secure and shielded, supported, protected and well provided-for.

-From our healthcare workers, those working in food factories, in shops and those delivering ongoing public services, through to those who have initiated and enabled pop-up community Covid support groups or just reached out individually to neighbours in need, I thank you.
+From our Health and Social Care workers, those working in food factories, in shops and delivering ongoing public services, through to those who have initiated and enabled community Covid support groups or just reached out individually to neighbours in need, I thank you.

 I do this on behalf of Members, officers and partners of the Council, but also on behalf of the entire community of North Kesteven.

-This Christmas will undoubtedly be very different for families, those living alone, the elderly and the vulnerable; but I have every confidence that through the ongoing dedication of the Council and those working in support of our resilient communities we will all be well served in these challenging circumstances.
+With the need to continue to exercise caution in the face of the new Omicron Covid variant, this Christmas will again be impacted for families, those living alone, the elderly and the vulnerable; but I have every confidence that through the ongoing dedication of the Council and those working in support of our resilient communities we will all be well served in these challenging circumstances.

-It is for this reason that I have nominated EDAN Lincs, the county’s domestic abuse service, as my charity of choice.
+It is for this reason that I have chosen to promote EDAN Lincs, the county’s domestic abuse service, as my charity of choice.
 This stands for Ending Domestic Abuse Now.
-This Christmas, I hope that those of who have safe, secure and stable home lives are able to consider and support those men, women and children who need refuge and support at this time.
+This Christmas, I hope that those who have safe, secure and stable home lives are able to consider and support those men, women and children who need refuge and support at this time.
 If you can, please give generously at https://justgiving.com/fundraising/nkdc-edanlincs

-However we find ourselves marking Christmas, I hope that you enjoy a sense of the love, joy and peace which marks of this season of light across so many faiths and cultures.
-It is also my hope that you can find some small, spontaneous and sincere way to share some neighbourliness and kindnesses within your community – maybe by dropping next door with some home-baking or a children’s crafted card; decorating a tree in your street or initiating a community sing along, festive scarecrow challenge or themed dressing up day .. all with social distancing and great care.
+However we find ourselves marking Christmas, I hope that you enjoy a sense of the love, joy and peace which marks this season of light across so many faiths and cultures.
+It is also my hope that you can find some small, spontaneous and sincere way to share (safely and with consideration) some neighbourliness and kindness within your community.

-In this way, my hope is that we can all spread a smile, some warmth and a sprinkling of Christmas spirit close to home, to end the year on a highpoint that reflects the community gestures that have characterised 2020 just as much as the coronavirus has.
+In this way, my hope is that we can all spread a smile, some warmth and a sprinkling of Christmas spirit close to home, to end the year on a highpoint that reflects the community gestures that have continued to characterise life, just as much as the coronavirus does.

 Good old-fashioned neighbourliness is a strength of life locally and one of the many things that makes North Kesteven such a wonderful place.